 Short-term Care: Facilitates Functional Improvement

-This datapoint is a measure of the percent of short-term stay residents who experienced functional improvements, such as with activities of daily living.
-Some experts argue that this is a reasonable measure of a facility's rehabilitation services.
+This tells you the percent of short-term stay residents who saw functional improvements, such as with activities of daily living.

 - Carilion Stonewall Jackson HospitalCritical Access Hospitals 0.19 miles away1 Health Circle Lexington Virginia 24450Voluntary non-profit - Private(540) 458-3503